AlexAplin/nndownload/README.md

   -f, --force-high-quality
-                        only download if the high quality source is available -a, --add-metadata    add metadata to video file (MP4 only) -m, --dump-metadata   dump video metadata to file -t, --download-thumbnail
+                        only download if the high quality source is available -a, --add-metadata    add metadata to video file (MP4 only) -m, --dump-metadata   dump metadata to file
+  -t, --download-thumbnail
                         download video thumbnail
   -c, --download-comments